-4.1 Contribution: The council invests in the shares of local organisations that are meeting the council's strategic objectives, especially in the areas of sustainable energy and social housing.
+- 4.1 Contribution: The council invests in the shares of local organisations that meet the council's strategic objectives, especially in the areas of sustainable energy and social housing. - 4.2 Security: One of the risks of investing in shares is that they fall in value meaning that the initial outlay may not be recovered.
+In order to limit this risk, upper limits on the sum invested in each category of shares have been set as follows: